 ++ Stefan Preuss, Head of Technology driven Audit Services, Eraneos AG

 ++ Stefan Raimann, Chief Auditor, Swiss Railway Association, SBB

 ++ Alexander Ruehle, CEO and Co-Founder zapliance

-++ Trent Russel, Founder Greenskies Analytics, Host of The Audit Podcast
+++ Trent Russel, Founder Greenskies Analytics, Host of the Live Audit Room Broadcast,

 ++ Stephen Coates, President Asian IIA Confederation, Partner Anchoram Consulting Australia, Asia Pacific Region